 She co-founded two companies, one specialising in research and development of innovative communications and another making microwave filters from novel materials.

-In 1994, Professor Shepherd became the first female Chair of Powerlink overseeing Queensland’s 1700km electricity network, driving early adoption of new technology and practices.
+In 1994, Professor Shepherd became the first Chair of Powerlink overseeing Queensland’s 1700km electricity network, driving early adoption of new technology and practices.

 She held a range of directorships of engineering companies and also sat on the boards of the National Electricity Market Management Company, Brisbane City Works Advisory and the International Electrotechnical Commission Council.